Presentations and On-site Learning Experiences

 In-School Programs

-Although we prefer to set up in one location and have students rotate through the presentations, we understand that in some schools we will need to travel from classroom to classroom.
-Typically, in most schools we are provided a “lab” cart to place our materials so we can move from room to room.
+Although we prefer to set up in one location and have students rotate through the presentations, we understand that in some schools we may need to travel from classroom to classroom.
+Then, we are provided a “lab” cart to place our materials so we can move from room to room.

 For some presentations, we need to use the school’s computer and projector system.
 We bring our files on a USB drive for placement on the school systems.